companieshouse/chs-delta-api/docs/debugging-chs-delta-api.md

 Make sure the docker port you select matches the `BIND_ADDR` port you previously added to the environment.

+## 2. Using the debugger on the chs-delta-api

-## 2. Starting the debugger in Goland IDE
+### 2.1 Starting the debugger in Goland IDE
 Now we've started our application using the delve debugging tool we need to attach our debugger to delve.
 To do this we need to open our project in Goland IDE and visit the `Run -> Edit Configurations` window.
 Press the `+` to add a new configuration and select `Go Remote`.
 Set the following values: